mandipf/dirty_data_project/task4/README.md

 ### Analysis questions

-With the exception of Q1, the answers provided by both data analysis scripts matched although the numbers were slightly higher in the complete data set.
-The example outputs are provided only for the complete data set, i.e. the data set also containing the free text fields.
+With the exception of Q1, the answers provided with and without Section 3 of the data cleaning script match, however some of the counts are higher with Section 3.
+The outputs below are provided only for the complete data set, i.e. including Section 3 of the data cleaning script.

 <br>